Narration and narrative are two key terms in writing fiction. Read on to learn what narrative is, as well as five types of narrative, with examples:

 Viewpoint narrative presents events or scenes to us so that we see understand them through narrators’ feelings, desires, beliefs or values.

-In omniscient narration, the narrator is able to share multiple characters’ private thoughts, even in a single scene.
-In limited narration, by contrast, we can only see events through a single person’s eyes at a time.
-[You can read more about different points of view here.]
+In omniscient narration, the narrator may share multiple characters’ private thoughts, even in a single scene.
+In limited narration, by contrast, we can only know what a single person’s perception (and its subjective limitations) tells us.Tweet This

 Viewpoint narrative has power.
 We might interpret story events the way the narrator does.
 Because we don’t have a different viewpoint for comparison, or because their voice is strong, self-assured.
 Yet the viewpoint narrator in a scene may be unreliable (they could lie about what truly happened, or gloss over details that, for example, make them look worse to others).

 Authors like Vladimir Nabokov have written novels featuring protagonists who are unethical or even abusive.
 In novels such as Nabokov’s Lolita, the reader has to remember that the narrating voice has its own agenda.

 Virginia Woolf is a master of filtering events via individual characters’ perceptions.
 She often switches between multiple characters’ viewpoints within a single page.
 This approach (called ‘stream of consciousness’) lets her reveal characters’ different fixations and personalities.

 Take, for example, this scene in Mrs Dalloway (1925).
 Septimus Smith is a World War I veteran whose mental health is crumbling.
 His Italian wife Rezia feels unease and longs for her home country.
 Woolf switches from paragraph to paragraph between Septimus and Rezia’s viewpoints, in third person: